rust-lang/book/second-edition/src/ch01-02-hello-world.md

 Hello, world!
 ```

-Notice that this time, we didn't see the output telling us that Cargo was
+Notice that this time, we didn’t see the output telling us that Cargo was
 compiling `hello_cargo`.
 Cargo figured out that the files haven’t changed, so
 it just ran the binary.
 If you had modified your source code, Cargo would have
 rebuilt the project before running it, and you would have seen something like